govdata/APyMongo/README.md

 Developers
 ============

 Contributions are welcome!
-Simply fork the project using Github, do you business, and issue a pull request when ready.
+Simply fork the project using Github, do your business, and issue a pull request when ready.